groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 <br>

-Now, as in Gemini's response for Package B, the AI suggests the same two additional tests that a consumer can use to check for authenticity:
+Now, just like in Gemini's response for Package B, the AI suggests the same two additional tests that a consumer can use to check for authenticity:

 > 🤖 "Additional Physical Checks for the Tube:  Applicator Orientation: On an authentic Rhode tube, when you hold the slanted tip against your lips while looking in a mirror, the printed rhode logo on the front faces outward toward the mirror.
 Counterfeits frequently have the slanted applicator attached backward or off-center."